DataDog/hiring-engineers/answers.md

  [Datadog-agent status](https://imgur.com/a/zx2P8Mq)

-## Collecting Metrics
+## Section 1: Collecting Metrics
-### 1. "Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog."
+### Q1.
+Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 I took a quick read on the following link: [Datadog Tagging](https://docs.datadoghq.com/tagging/)

-So, to do this I had to change the yaml file, so I got the file path from the status command I ran above, /etc/datadog-agent/datadog.yaml once I had this, I ran the below command to get change the yaml file.
+So, to do add tags I needed to change the yaml file, so I got the file path from the status command I ran above, /etc/datadog-agent/datadog.yaml once I had this, I ran the below command to get change the yaml file.
 I changed the hostname and tags.
 ```
 sudo vim /etc/datadog-agent/datadog.yaml
 ```